Azure/azure-storage-fuse/README.md

 - mkfifo : fifo creation is not supported by blobfuse2 and this will result in "function not implemented" error
 - chown  : Change of ownership is not supported by Azure Storage hence Blobfuse2 does not support this.
 - Creation of device files or pipes is not supported by Blobfuse2.
-- Blobfuse2 does not support extended-attributes (x-attrs) operations
+- Blobfuse2 does not support extended-attributes (x-attrs) operations (remove, list, set).
+Only get is supported.

 ## Un-Supported Scenarios
 - Blobfuse2 does not support overlapping mount paths.
 While running multiple instances of Blobfuse2 make sure each instance has a unique and non-overlapping mount point.